SaaS Marketing Metrics To Die For!

 10. CAC Payback Period:

 Now that you have calculated your CAC and ARPA you can use these metrics to estimate the CAC payback period.
 This tells you the number of months it takes for a customer to become profitable.
-It’s a crucial metric to understand because it gives you and your investors an indication of how long it will take before the business breaks even and begins making a profit.
+It’s a crucial metric to understand.
+It gives you and your investors an indication of how long it will take before the business breaks even and begins making a profit.

 CAC payback period:

 For SaaS marketing companies LTV and CAC are especially important because of the nature of the recurring revenue business model.
-Indeed, author and serial entrepreneur David Skok, argues that a healthy SaaS marketing business needs to aim for a LTV to CAC ratio of 3 or higher and that many have a CAC payback period of just 5 to 7 months.
+Indeed, author and serial entrepreneur David Skok, argues that a healthy SaaS marketing business needs to aim for a LTV to CAC ratio of 3 or higher.
+That many have a CAC payback period of just 5 to 7 months.

-That is not to say all promising SaaS marketing businesses meet these criteria, but they should be used as a guideline to inform strategic decision making.
+That is not to say all promising SaaS marketing businesses meet these criteria.
+They should be used as a guideline to inform strategic decision making.
 There is no point in expanding too quickly if your metrics are suggesting you still need to adjust your business for optimal performance.

 You can also use these metrics to identify which lead sources are performing within these guidelines to allow you to invest in a sustainable way.
 By monitoring CAC for individual sources of leads you can calculate where best to focus your investment and avoid less profitable sources of business.